Swegbloo/Nemoh/doc/main.rst

 Software features and capabilities
 ----------------------------------

+.. _`fig:flowchart`:
 .. figure:: figures/FlowChart.png
-   :name: fig:flowchart

    Global flowchart of NEMOH software

-Fig. `2 <#fig:flowchart>`__ shows a global overview of the software.
+:numref:`fig:flowchart` shows a global overview of the software.
 There are three main programs: a mesh preprocessor, NEMOH1 and NEMOH2.
 The program features and capabilities are described as follows.

 Mesh Preprocessor
 ~~~~~~~~~~~~~~~~~